The Art of Being Coachable

 Solution Resistance

 Perhaps the most challenging pattern involves individuals wanting outcomes without being prepared to make corresponding lifestyle adjustments.
-This might look like expecting “the process” to magically happen on the back of recieving a plan without the clients investing the time in setting up systems, demanding flexibility in their plan while being unwilling to modify any life areas, or seeking strategies that require no schedule adjustments, skill development, or habit changes - effectively expecting a specific outcome based on almost no change in what they currently do.
+This might look like expecting “the process” to magically happen on the back of receiving a plan without the clients investing the time in setting up systems, demanding flexibility in their plan while being unwilling to modify any life areas, or seeking strategies that require no schedule adjustments, skill development, or habit changes - effectively expecting a specific outcome based on almost no change in what they currently do.

 This reflects magical thinking about how change actually happens.